For ERS Tier 3 and 4 Members

 To receive your vested retirement benefit at the earliest possible date, file a retirement application within 90 days before your 55th birthday.
 If we receive your retirement application after your 55th birthday, your vested retirement will be effective the date the application is received.

+Once you have reached the age at which you are eligible for an unreduced benefit, any delay in filing will not increase your retirement benefit.
 Remember, it is up to you to file a retirement application when you become eligible and wish to receive your benefit.